KodwoAmissah/Sepsis-Modelling-Using-FastAPI/Readme.md

 ### ✨ Acknowledgments

-I would like to express my gratitude to The Azubi Africa team for their valuable contributions to enable me gain this knowlege and understanding to do this project
+I would like to express my gratitude to The Azubi Africa team for their valuable contributions to enable me gain this knowledge and understanding to do this project